California State Route 168: Route description

 The western segment of SR 168 begins as the Sierra Freeway in southeast Fresno at its interchange with Highway 180.
 After reaching Shephard Avenue at the northeast edge of Clovis, it becomes the two-lane Tollhouse Road before it begins its ascent up the Sierra Foothills.
 Near Humphreys Station, Tollhouse Road branches off and takes a direct route northeast to Tollhouse, while SR 168 bypasses northwest through Prather.
 SR 168 and Tollhouse Road then merge again north of Tollhouse.
 In Ockenden, SR 168 changes from Tollhouse Road to Huntington Lake Road.
 The highway then continues east up the Sierra Nevada, passing Shaver Lake before ending at Huntington Lake.

 Before the reconstruction of urban Route 168 as a freeway, the route started at SR 41 and Shaw Avenue in Fresno.
 SR 168 ran along Shaw Avenue, Clovis Avenue, Third Street (Clovis), and Tollhouse Road to the current end of the freeway.

 SR 168 cannot be used to cross the Sierra Nevada.
 The closest crossings of the Sierra Nevada are SR 120 via Tioga Pass to the north and Sherman Pass to the south.
 Both of these passes are accessible in warmer months only.

 The eastern segment of SR 168 has its western terminus at Lake Sabrina on the eastern slope of the Sierra Nevada.
-This rural mountain road runs east to the town of Bishop, then joins U.S. Route 395 for 14.6 miles, and separates from 395 in Big Pine.
+This rural mountain road runs east to the town of Bishop, then joins U.S. Route 395 for 14.6 miles before separating from 395 in Big Pine.
 SR 168 then climbs into the White Mountains through Westgard Pass, passing the Ancient Bristlecone Pine Forest.
-From here it traverses Deep Springs Valley, home of Deep Springs College, before crossing into Fish Lake Valley, where the segment ends at SR 266, just west of the Nevada Border.
+From here it traverses Deep Springs Valley, home of Deep Springs College, before crossing into Fish Lake Valley, where the segment ends at SR 266, just west of the Nevada border.
 The segment of the highway from Lake Sabrina east to the community of Aspendell is subject to closure to most vehicles during the winter months, usually not opening until mid- or late-April, due to snow removal.
-The winter road closure gate is actually located to the southwest of Aspendell.
+The winter road closure gate is located to the southwest of Aspendell.

 SR 168 is part of the California Freeway and Expressway System, and in the Fresno and Clovis city limits is part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.
 SR 168 is eligible to be included in the State Scenic Highway System, and is officially designated as a scenic highway by the California Department of Transportation from Camp Sabrina to Brockman Lane on the Lone Pine Indian Reservation.

 Two portions of SR 168 are designated as National Forest Scenic Byways: the segment between Clovis and Huntington Lake is the Sierra Heritage Scenic Byway, while the segment from Camp Sabrina to Brockman Lane is the Ancient Bristlecone Scenic Byway.